capcutapk-mod/gbwhatsapp/index.rst

 - Auto-reply feature even if you are not online
 - Anti-ban and regular updates for better security

-Why Choose GB WhatsApp?
+Why Choose GB WhatsApp APK?
 ------------------------

 If you’re someone who values privacy, customization, and extended control over your chats, then GB WhatsApp is worth considering.
 It allows you to manage who can call or message you, and even gives the option to lock specific chats with passwords or fingerprints.

 Unlike the official app, GB WhatsApp doesn’t limit your creativity or your freedom.
 Whether you’re a student, a small business owner, or just someone who loves cool features — GB WhatsApp gives you what you’ve been missing.

-How to Download GB WhatsApp
+How to Download GB WhatsApp APK
 ----------------------------

 To download the latest version of GB WhatsApp, follow these simple steps: